Zephyrin/EnEquilibre/README.md

 ## Production

 `ng build --prod`
 It create a folder into `dist` that can be copied into the server.
+You can copy directly to the raspberry using :
+`scp -r dist/en-equilibre zephyrin@192.168.1.102:/srv/http/EnEquilibre/dist/`